 Address: 153 Capel St, North City, Dublin, D01 V9V0, Ireland

 Once fed you are all set to ready go out and have an amazing day in the capital of the Emerald Isle!
-Take a short ten-minute stroll past the Spire on your way to the historic GPO Museum to immerse yourself in Easter Week 1916.
+Take a short ten-minute stroll around Nelson’s Pillar in Dublin and the Spire on your way to the historic GPO Museum to immerse yourself in Easter Week 1916.

 Here, the history of Ireland is brought to life through state-of-the-art displays where you can learn about those who played crucial roles in the Easter Rising, as the stories of those affected are brought to the forefront.